 Each of these competing SEO plugins do the same thing more or less.

 They’re relatively easy to install and all come with full-functioning free versions.
 At the time of writing, each SEO plugin also has a paid premium version.
 You probably do not need the premium version of any SEO plugin because the plugin itself does not do the SEO per se.

-SEO plugins are essential for customizing page titles and individual meta descriptions for blog posts and pages.
-In terms of search engine optimization, these are areas of ranking factor opportunity.
+SEO plugins are essential for customising page titles and individual meta descriptions for blog posts and pages.
+In terms of search engine optimisation, these are areas of ranking factor opportunity.
 An SEO plugin such as Yoast is also handy for generating XML sitemaps which you can then submit to Google Search Console and Bing Webmaster Tools.

 Upon installation and configuration, you may designate a single main keyword for each blog post or page.
 Yoast Premium allows you to assign multiple keywords.